Yomguithereal/colifrapy/README.md

 The Settings class is a singleton.
 You can therefore use it everywhere without having to reload the data.

+Also, note that paths are automatically considered by colifrapy either as relative or absolute ones.
 ---

 ###Arguments